aubrey-y/foobar_072020/README.md

 > Awesome!
 Commander Lambda was so impressed by your efforts that she's made you her personal assistant.
 You'll be helping her directly with her work, which means you'll have access to all of her files-including the ones on the LAMBCHOP doomsday device.
 This is the chance you've been waiting for.
 Can you use your new access to finally topple Commander Lambda's evil empire?

 > Commander Lambda has six suits, three dress uniforms, four casual outfits, and one Dress-Uniform-For-Important-Speeches-Only.
 You know this because you've already had to take all of them to the dry cleaner's.
 Twice!

+> One of these days you're going to manage to glimpse Commander Lambda's password over her shoulder.
+But she's very careful about security, and you haven't managed it yet...